How SDE and Pro Forma Cash Flow Can Help You See A Company’s True Value

 Long Term – Revenues and expenses on the budget are translated into cash receipts and payments (respectively).
 This is the least accurate type of report as it deals with a much longer period of time.

 As noted, a pro forma report is usually accurate for the first initial weeks of the projection but drops off quickly in accuracy as the time period stretches on.
-To improve the reliability of the document, it must be updated regularly with the most recent information.
+For increased reliability, update the document with the latest information regularly.

-Pro forma cash flow reports have a number of uses, but even if the information proves to be relatively inaccurate in the long term, at the very least it ensures the leadership team is thinking about expected future cash flows.
+Pro forma cash flow reports have several uses.
+Still, even if the information proves to be relatively inaccurate in the long term, at the very least, it ensures the leadership team is thinking about expected future cash flows.

 Conclusion: Combining A Pro Forma Report With SDE

-When looking at a business to see if it is a good potential acquisition, there are many factors at play.
+When looking at a business to see if it is a good potential acquisition, many factors are at play.
 Human error or one particular bad actor can have a serious impact on how much one values a business.

 SDE allows a buyer or investor to see the true value of a company before the point of purchase.
 It overturns certain expenses that may inflate the price tag of a business and can help negotiate a more accurate price.
 A pro forma statement will allow that same buyer to see how much potential the company has in the future and plan accordingly.

-The combination of these two tools creates a more holistic image of a company’s value.
-It allows one to see the past, present, and future of a business, and helps to make a truly informed decision.
+Combining these two tools creates a more holistic image of a company’s value.
+It allows one to see the past, present, and future of a business and helps to make a truly informed decision.

-If you have any stories about finding deals that were inflated using SDE, please share them in the comments below.
+If you have any stories about finding inflated deals using SDE, please share them in the comments below.
 Sharing these experiences is a great resource for other investors.

 If you’d like to learn more about how to analyze businesses yourself, we recommend you start with the Acceleration Gauntlet.
 If you’d like to learn more about the Gauntlet, our other training materials, or our Search Partnership Program, schedule a call with us today.